michael-van-vuuren/csci5612/exampleSite/content/eda.md

 # outputs {'Length': 186.0, 'Releases': 29, 'Genres': ['pop'], 'ISRC': 'USUM72404101'}
 ```

-Lets use `mb` to search the MusicBrainz database for every ISRC in order to extract the desired features:
+Use `mb` to search the MusicBrainz database for every ISRC in order to extract the desired features:

 ```python {filename=""}
 import pandas as pd